cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

     // get list of validator updates from the provider Staking module valUpdates = stakingKeeper.GetValidatorUpdates(chainId)

+    // check whether there are changes in the validator set;
+    // note that this also entails unbonding operations
+    // w/o changes in the voting power of the validators in the validator set if len(valUpdates) != 0 OR len(vscToUnbondingOps[(chainId, vscId)]) != 0 {
+      // create VSCPacket data
+      packetData = VSCPacketData{id: vscId, updates: valUpdates}

-    // add validator updates to the list of pending updates pendingUpdates[chainId] = pendingUpdates[chainId].Aggregate(valUpdates)
+      // add VSCPacket data to the list of pending VSCPackets pendingVSCPackets[chainId] = pendingVSCPackets[chainId].Append(packetData)

-    // TODO pendingUpdates should be a list of VSCs;
-    // once the channel is established, all the VSCs are sent,
-    // so that we can receive ACKs for the unbonding

-    // check whether
-    //  - there are pending updates;
+    }

-    //  - and there is an established CCV channel to the consumer chain if len(pendingUpdates[chainId]) != 0 AND chainId IN chainToChannel.Keys() {
+    // check whether there is an established CCV channel to the consumer chain if chainId IN chainToChannel.Keys() {
       // the CCV channel should be in VALIDATING state abortSystemUnless(channelStatus[chainId] == VALIDATING)

-      // create packet data
-      packetData = VSCPacketData{updates: pendingUpdates[chainId]}

       // gets the channel ID for the given consumer chain ID channelId = chainToChannel[chainId]

+      foreach data IN pendingVSCPackets[chainId] {
-      // create packet and send it using the interface exposed by ICS-4 packet = Packet{data: packetData, destChannel: channelId}
+        // create packet and send it using the interface exposed by ICS-4 packet = Packet{data: data, destChannel: channelId}
         channelKeeper.SendPacket(packet)
       }

+      // Remove pending VSCPackets
+      pendingVSCPackets.Remove(chainId)
     }
+  }
+  // increment VSC ID
+  vscId++

   // do not return anything to the consensus engine return []